Breaking Correlation Shift via Conditional Invariant Regularizer: Experiments

 As can be seen, all of the resulting $\hat{R}_{emp}(f_{\btheta(t)}, P)$ and $\hat{\bF}^{k}(\btheta(t))$ are unbiased estimators with variance of order $\cO(1/S)$ as in Theorem \ref{thm:convergence rate}.
 Besides that, our RCSV (resp.
 RCSV$_{\rm U}$) can be implemented with (resp. without) observable spurious attributes.
 The complete implementation of RCSV and RCSV$_{\rm U}$ are shown in Appendix \ref{app:algorithms}.
 When estimating CSV, the data are sampled with weights that are inversely proportional to $n_{kz}$ or $n_{k}$.
 The sampling strategy also appears in \citep{sagawa2019distributionally,idrissi2021simple,arjovsky2019invariant} which significantly improves the OOD generalization according to our ablation study in Appendix \ref{app:experiments without reweighting}.

 \paragraph{Data.} We use the following benchmark datasets with correlation shift (see details in Appendix \ref{app:dataset}).

-\textbf{\texttt{CelebA} \citep{liu2015deep}.} An image classification task to recognize the hair color of a celebrity as ``dark'' or ``blond'', which is spuriously correlated with the celebrity's gender (``male'' or ``female'').
-The data are categorized into 4 groups via the combination of hair color and gender, e.g., ``dark-female'' (D-M).
+\textbf{\texttt{CelebA} \citep{liu2015deep}.} An image classification task to recognize a celebrity's hair color (``dark'' or ``blond''), which is spuriously correlated with the celebrity's gender (``male'' or ``female'').
+The data are categorized as 4 groups via the combination of hair color and gender, e.g., ``dark-female'' (D-M).

 \textbf{\texttt{Waterbirds} \citep{sagawa2019distributionally}.} An image classification task to recognize a bird as ``waterbird'' or ``landbird'', while the bird is spuriously correlated with background ``land'' or ``water''.
 The data are categorized into 4 groups, e.g., ``landbird-water'' (L-W).